 Magnesium is a calming mineral that can be used in the evenings to help nourish the nervous system and the adrenal glands to help ease anxiety, fear, nervousness, restlessness, and irritability.
 I recommend starting with about 200 mg at bedtime of magnesium.

 Passionflower is one of my favorite herbs for sleep.
 It’s a known sedative and helps to treat mild anxiety.
-It’s good if you feel tense, restless, or irritable at night.(7) Take 1-2 dropper full of passionflower glycerite 30 minutes before bed.(8) Or try 10 drops of Passiflora Plex, which is a combination of nervous system soothing herbs.
+It’s good if you feel tense, restless, or irritable at night.(7) Take 1-2 dropper full of passionflower glycerite 30 minutes before bed.(8)

 I've helped hundreds of women create beautiful hormonal harmony and want to help you too!
 Get started by downloading my free hormone Ebook today!